vantage6/vantage6-workshop/episodes/chap4_manage_via_ui.md

 1. Click on the `Organizations` tab in the administration page.
 2. Click on the `Create organization` button.
 3. Fill in the details of the new organization.
    - The `Upload public key` field is optional.
 You can upload a public key for the organization if you want to use encryption in the collaboration.
+But note that we DO NOT use encryption in this course.
 4. Click on the `Submit` button to create the new organization.

 ![Create a new organization](fig/create_org.png)